 Explore Scotland – Differently

-For the first 2 weeks in May, our Scottish language hub is offering the chance to share 2 festivals with us during a unique holiday fortnight.
+In May, our Scottish language hub is offering the chance to share 2 festivals with us during a unique holiday fortnight.

 The first is an Edinburgh-based festival of Celtic music.